QuentinRa/blog.quentinra.dev/games/_knowledge/game-engines/index.md

 <div class="row row-cols-lg-2"><div>

 Starting developing a video game from scratch is a bad idea.
-Most video games are sharing the same base that can be reused.
+Most video games share the same base that can be reused.

 A game engine will deal with a lot of things related to the hardware <small>(sound, io, graphics)</small> and let us focus on our game <small>(quests, inventory, levels)</small>.